olih/go-elm-lorca-counter/README.md

 > Desktop counter application in Go + Elm + Lorca

-The code base demonstrates how to use Lorca, Go and Elm to create a desktop application that handles a simple counter.
+This code base demonstrates how to use Lorca, Go and Elm to create a desktop application that handles a simple counter.

 ## Features